csmaxuebin/SOKA/readme.md

     -   This code is an implementation of a Self-Organizing Map (SOM), which is used to train and visualize the results of the SOM algorithm on a given set of feature data.
 The `train` method is used to train the SOM model using the SOM algorithm, and the `show` method is used to visualize the mapping results of the SOM.
 -   **runner.py**:

-    -   This code defines a `TrainRunner` class that automates the process of data preprocessing and model training..
+    -   This code defines a `TrainRunner` class that automates the process of data preprocessing and model training.
 -   **kdtree.py**:

     -   This code defines two classes: `Mondrian` and `K_Anonymity`, which are used for data perturbation and achieving k-anonymity.
 These classes provide different levels of data privacy protection by applying the Mondrian algorithm and k-anonymity techniques, with the additional option of utilizing a Self-Organizing Map (SOM) for perturbation..